The 2024 Inductees of

 Andre Blaszczynski a native of Krakow, Poland, is the founder of the Immigrant Heritage Hall of Fame, which he has envisioned as a program to bring together all immigrant communities in mutual celebration of this nation of immigrants.
 He has taught for 42 years as a Professor of Business and Economics, most recently at Tunxis Community College.
 Prof. Blaszczynski was co-founder of the Conference of Solidarity Support Organizations, a global coalition of organizations supporting the pro-democracy labor movement in Poland, and served as President of Solidarity International.
 After the fall of communism, Prof. Blaszczynski consulted, taught, and published in Poland.
 He was honored with Poland's Cavalier's Cross “Order of Merit,” and most notably with the Commander's Cross “Order of Merit” in recognition of his work contributing to the restoration of Poland's sovereignty.
 Prof. Blaszczynski has served in leadership roles in several organizations, including the Polish American Congress, the Polish American Foundation of Connecticut, and the Connecticut Immigrant and Refugee Coalition, and he has contributed to many other organizations and initiatives.

-Azita Emami was born in Iran, and grew up in Sweden as a refugee.
-She is the Dean of the Yale School of Nursing, and previously served as executive dean of the University of Washington School of Nursing; dean of the College of Nursing at Seattle University; and head of the Divisions of Nursing and Elder Care at the Karolinska Institutet in Sweden.
-Dean Emami’s research has resulted in more than 80 peer-reviewed publications, and she has led a national effort to identify and address issues of racism in nursing healthcare.
-She is an advocate for equity of access to healthcare for all, and was a leader of the Nursing Now initiative, a global campaign with the World Health Organization that promoted education opportunities for nurses worldwide.
+Dr. Azita Emami was born in Iran, and grew up in Sweden as a refugee.
+She is the Dean of the Yale School of Nursing, and previously served as Executive Dean of the University of Washington School of Nursing; Dean of the College of Nursing at Seattle University; and head of the Divisions of Nursing and Elder Care at the Karolinska Institutet in Sweden.
+Dean Emami’s research has resulted in more than 80 peer-reviewed publications, and she has led a national effort to identify and address issues of racism in both nursing and healthcare.
+She is an advocate for equity of access to healthcare for all, and was a leader of the Nursing Now initiative, a global campaign with the WHO that promoted education opportunities for nurses worldwide.
 Dean Emami serves on the Robert Wood Johnson Foundation Board of Trustees, and is a Fellow of the New York Academy of Medicine; an elected member of the Connecticut Academy of Science and Engineering; a Fellow of the American Academy of Nursing; a trustee of Yale New Haven Hospital; an elected member of the Washington State Academy of Sciences; and a member of the board of the National Clinician Scholars Program.

 james michel